a_skyline2

 1878

-Listed as separat infant and junior schools (Corporation South) in 1859.
+Listed as separate infant and junior schools (Corporation South) in 1859.
 The accommodation was said to be 'scarcely adequate' in 1878 when it was certified as Park Lane School.
 Matron in 1900 was Miss Robina FraserLinks with the school in Northumberland St. Closed either before or just after the Great War

 Park Rd Ragged School (Industrial)